 Alert Cab is a free taxi ride from an alcohol-serving establishment to a residence in Hillsborough County.
 Students must attend the University of South Florida and be 21+ to use the service.
 Taxi cabs only hold four people.
 Service is paid for by Pepin Distributing Company and the cab service used is United Cab.
-Information needed: name, number of riders (one or two), your location, and destination.
+Information Needed: Name, Date of Birth, Driver's License Number, Location of Alcohol Serving Establishment, and Location of Residence.